-Research to improve the treatment of mesothelioma and lung cancer and a program designed to improve the health and wellbeing of older Aboriginal Australians are among two Centres for Research Excellence from The University of Western Australia to have received a combined $5 million in funding from the National Health and Medical Research Council Centres of Research Excellence (NHMRC).
+Research to improve the health and wellbeing of older Aboriginal and Torres Strait Islander people received funding of $2.5 million from the National Health and Medical Research Council Centres of Research Excellence (NHMRC).

 Professor Dawn Bessarab from UWA’s Centre for Aboriginal Medical and Dental Health and her team will lead the Centre for Research Excellence on the Good Spirit Good Life: Better health and wellbeing for older Aboriginal and Torres Strait Islander Australians.

-The first Centre for Research Excellence in Australia to explore Indigenous ageing, Professor Bessarab and her team were awarded $2.5 million in NHMRC funding.
-They will develop their research with and from the perspective of Aboriginal people, to better understand healthy ageing in older Aboriginal people and inform culturally secure and effective service provision.
+This Centre is the first in Australia to explore Indigenous ageing.
+They will develop their research with and from the perspective of Aboriginal people, to better understand ageing well in older Aboriginal people and to inform culturally secure and effective service provision.

 “Many people will live better and longer lives, and we will know and understand more.
 That knowledge and understanding can lead in many directions.
 This is important and exciting work.”